Olimelan/MiraMetrix/README.md

 Les includes doivent pointer vers la librairies de opencv sur votre ordinateur.

-Visual studio 2019 project properties configurations
+Open in Visual studio 2019 project

+Properties configurations
 - set environements variables and path in your computer to the correct opencv location
 - set solutions platform to x64
 - set vc++/include directories to the include file of opencv